zephray/my-kicad-library/README.md

 # my-kicad-library

 KiCAD symbol/ footprint library and scripts used in my projects.
 Folder names should be self-explainatory.
+Please be aware everything is provided AS-IS.
+Everything here are not guaranteed to be correct or working in any means, use at your own risk.
+Footprints may not match the recommended footprint in datasheets.

 ## License